-Oral Health—When you can’t eat many types of foods, your nutrition can be affected.
+Oral Health – When you can’t eat a variety of foods, your nutrition can suffer.
 Additionally, missing teeth lead to more missing teeth due to shifting associated with tooth loss.
 A dental implant will ensure oral health and protect your teeth and gums.

 How Does a Dental Implant Work?

 An implant consists of three main components.
-The first part is a small titanium post that is placed in your jaw and allowed to heal over several months.
-This is your new tooth root and is permanent.
+The first part is a small titanium post that acts as a replacement root and is placed in your jaw and allowed to heal over several months.
 During this time, it fuses with the bone and tissue around it, and when it heals completely, the implant functions in the same way your natural tooth root did.